aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ---

-## Lab Setup: Your Local RAG Security Lab
+## Lab setup: your local RAG security lab

 Everything in this article runs 100% locally.
 No cloud APIs, no API keys, no data leaving your machine.